dotnet/AspNetCore.Docs/aspnet/signalr/overview/getting-started/tutorial-server-broadcast-with-signalr.md

 ### Examine the client code

-If you examine the client code, it will help you understand how the client code interacts with the server code to make the application work.
+If you examine the client code, it will help you learn how the client code interacts with the server code to make the app work.

 #### Starting the connection